anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 Pawel Kowalik provided extensive review of this document and conducted a study that forms the basis of re-using the existing RDAP media type.
 Mario Loffredo and James Mitchell have provided ideas and feedbacks that have contributed to the content of this document based on their implementation experience.
 Murray Kucherawy and Alexey Melnikov provided guidance on the use of media types and media type parameters.
-Jame Gould provided feedback that have contributed to the content of this document.
+Jame Gould provided feedback that contributed to the content of this document.

 {backmatter}